renesas/ra-fsp-examples/example_projects/ek_ra8m1/ethernet/ethernet_ek_ra8m1_ep/readme.txt

 |DHCP callback function	                        Disable         Enable                    |
 |-----------------------------------------------------------------------------------------

-3. Hardware Configuration:
+5. Hardware Configuration:

 - For EK-RA8M1: Remove jumper J61 to enable Ethernet B ﻿
 1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x22000930
    b.
-Keil:	Not Available
+Keil:	0x220052a8
    c.
-IAR: 	Not Available
+IAR: 	0x22011e4c

 2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).

 NOTE  : On RA MCUs with TrustZone, IDAU boundaries are programmed by this project due to the use of Ethernet and EDMAC peripherals.
         Consequentially, it is necessary to connect the serial programming interface to meet this requirement.
+	For IAR, please initialize device back to factory default using the Renesas Device Partition Manager tool to avoid warnings related to incorrect aligment of Stack pointer.